 Goo.gl does provide secure short links – which comes as no surprise since they’ve been showing so much preferential treatment for secure web pages.
 [UPDATE – April 24, 2018: Please note that the Goo.gl service is currently in the process of winding down.]
 However, if you use branded links, Rebrandly also offers the certification, because we know how important data protection is.
 Branded links already increase link trust and click-through rates by up to 39%.
 Having HTTPS on your branded short links will add to this trust even more.

 So what do you have to do to get branded HTTPS short links?
-This feature is now included in all our paid subscriptions.
-When you create custom short URLs using Https://, the traffic to your content will automatically be encrypted.
+This feature is now included in all our plans.
+When you create custom short URLs using https://, the traffic to your content will automatically be encrypted.
 There’s no configuration needed, we’ll handle it all for you.
-And if you’d prefer to use your own SSL certificate, get in touch with us and we can organize custom setup too.
+You can find out more here.
+And if you’d prefer to use your own SSL certificate, get in touch with us and we can organize the setup.